jsauken/movie-recommendation-system/README.md

 # Movie Recommendation System Using Collaborative Filtering

 ## Overview
 This project implements a movie recommendation system using collaborative filtering techniques.
-The system predicts user preferences and recommends movies based on historical ratings.
+The system analyzes historical user–movie rating data to predict user preferences and generate personalized movie recommendations.
+A baseline model is compared with a matrix factorization-based collaborative filtering approach, and model performance is evaluated using RMSE.

 ## Dataset
 MovieLens dataset: